All Episodes

 Don't worry.

-But and most of us, you know, when we're home back with the quarantine group, it's a little different.
+And most of us, you know, when we're home back with the quarantine group, it's a little different.

-But I'm gonna wear masks.
+But I'm going to wear a mask.

 Why would I not?